vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 very simple algorithm to generate a design!
 The changes that I made <a href="https://github.com/vsoch/algorithms/commit/0fbf4b69eccbaaceba1404bfc90b0fabdac0191a" target="_blank">are here</a>.
 Overall, the algorithm was again pretty simple.
-Given some randomly selected characters and colors, along with a size and offset, I generated a design that is essentially a half circle.
-I looped through some small size (2) through the final size, and then reversed it back down to generate the bottom half.
+Given some randomly selected characters and colors, along with a size and offset, I generated a design that is essentially two half circles.
 The function had a few different versions, but the more final one looked like this:

 ```python